oniyukii/anxiety/scenes/act2.md

 publish("act2",["dee",3]);
 ```

-s: Ma hai visto la "storia-notizia" su quell'orribile cosa successa non so dove?But did you *see* that "news story" about that horrible thing happening somewhere?
+s: Ma hai *letto* la "notizia" su quel fattaccio successo non so dove?But did you *see* that "news story" about that horrible thing happening somewhere?

 ```
 publish("act2",["dee",2]);